 #2 Spring Activity Sheet: Contraction Flowers

 Have students assemble colorful blooms at home to identify words that form contractions!
 With these spring activity sheets, students will pair two leaves together that form a contraction and then write the contraction the two words make in the center of a flower.

-Once their Contraction Flowers have been assembled, students can hang their flowers in their homes to create a blooming contractions wall!
+Once their Contraction Flowers have been assembled, students can hang their flowers in the classroom to create a blooming contraction wall!

 #3 Spring Activity Sheet: Writing Prompts

 Download Six Spring Writing Prompts that address events that are both serious and fun, such as May Day, Cinco de Mayo, Bike Month, and the lesser-known National Hamburger Month.

 One of the best things about these spring writing prompts for students is that they can be adapted as a Quickwrite or extended into a more lengthy research project.

 #4 Spring Activity Sheet: Plant a Pronoun Garden